Updated April 29, 20267 min read

 🚩 If a Service Only Accepts Crypto...

 This is the single biggest red flag in the follower industry.
-Services that only accept cryptocurrency do so because they've been banned from PayPal and Stripe due to fraud.
+Services that only accept cryptocurrency do so because they've been banned from card processors due to fraud complaints.
 Crypto transactions are irreversible — once you send it, it's gone.
 There's a reason scammers love crypto.

-How PayPal Disputes Work (If You Need One)
+How to File a Card Dispute (If You Need One)

 If a service doesn't deliver or delivers obvious bots, here's the process:

-2. Select "Item not as described" — Explain you received fake/bot followers instead of real ones
+2. Select "Service not received" or "Not as described" — Explain you received fake/bot followers instead of real ones, or that the service didn't deliver

-3. Provide evidence — Screenshots of fake profiles, before/after follower counts
+3. Provide evidence — Screenshots of fake profiles, before/after follower counts, order confirmation

-4. Wait for seller response — They have 10 days to respond
+4. Wait for merchant response — They typically have 7–10 days to respond with proof of delivery

-The whole process takes 1-3 weeks.
-In our experience, PayPal sides with the buyer in the vast majority of cases when the service clearly didn't deliver what was promised.
+The whole process takes 1–4 weeks.
+Card issuers side with the buyer in the vast majority of cases when the service clearly didn't deliver what was promised.

-The fact that we can still accept PayPal means our dispute rate is well below their threshold.
+We've maintained card-processing access since launch because we believe in accountability — if we don't deliver real followers, you should absolutely be able to get your money back through your bank.
+The fact that we still have full card-processing access means our dispute rate stays well below processor thresholds.
 We don't get complaints because we deliver what we promise — real followers through organic promotion campaigns.

 What to Check Before Paying Anyone

-• Payment options — Do they accept PayPal?
+• Payment options — Does the service accept card payments through a reputable processor?
 If not, why not?

 • Refund policy — Is it clearly stated?
 Or buried in fine print?